 Data is first imported and then cleaned in data pipes.
 As for storage, cloud data platforms store data in two tiers: one for “hot” data and the other for “cold” data.
 The first tier is memory, where the data index and the most frequently accessed data are held.
 The second tier is local disk, or persistent disk (often a solid-state disk), which is typically basic cloud object storage.
 This tier usually delivers slower performance.

 To store data, the cloud data platform first writes updates to the fastest in-memory tier and then copies out to the cloud object storage tier to help improve overall performance.
 The hot data tier pulls data up from the cold data tier when queried, and looks at the data on a very deep, granular level, which eases the path toward business-critical insights.

 WHAT ARE THE ADVANTAGES AND DISADVANTAGES OF CLOUD DATA PLATFORMS?

-As workloads fluctuate and unstructured data volumes continue to rise, the pressure to modernise IT is accelerating.
-However, organisations need to carefully consider whether and how to incorporate cloud infrastructure, such as cloud data platforms, into their IT ecosystem.
+As workloads fluctuate and unstructured data volume continues to rise, the pressure to modernize IT is accelerating.
+However, organizations need to carefully consider whether and how to incorporate cloud infrastructure, such as cloud data platforms, into their IT ecosystem.